NeonMan/libcdio/README.md

 Some support for disk image types like CDRWin's BIN/CUE format, cdrdao's TOC format, and Nero's NRG format is available.
-Therefore, applications that use this library also have the ability to read disc images as though they were CDs.
+Therefore, applications that use this library can also read disc images as though they were CDs.

 The library is written in C. There are OO C++, Perl, Python, and Ruby wrappers to interface to the library.
 However, C++ is the only